olaviinha/SloppyButchery/README.md

 Sloppy Butcher is an audio power-chopper and randomizer.
 It takes a directory of audio files, chops it, shuffles it, and frankensteins it up into a single audio file according to your BPM, effects and other settings.

+**In development:** Current Sloppy Butcher has been entirely rewritten from scratch, for heaps better performance.
+Another notebook is currently being written and is on its way for one-shot sounds.
+Until then, the [legacy version of Sloppy Butcher](https://colab.research.google.com/github/olaviinha/SloppyButchery/blob/main/legacy/sloppyButcher_v0_07.ipynb) supports oneshots, patterns and some other features.

 ### Audio demos

 Source description | Result